freedomofpress/securedrop-workstation/README.md

 - Journalists must access a separate, airgapped device to even validate that a submission is relevant.
 This is very onerous, and may reduce the reliance on SecureDrop overall.

 - The complexity of the setup and the usage procedures create operational security risks.
-For example, journalists may accidentally boot up the wrong device using the SVS USB drive, breaking the airgap.
+For example, journalists may accidentally boot up the wrong device using the _Secure Viewing Station_ (SVS) USB drive, breaking the airgap, or they may attempt "workarounds" to shortcut the onerous process of checking for submissions.

+- Applying security updates to the SVS is difficult, which may cause administrators to wait a long time before doing so.
+While the SVS is airgapped, an insecure SVS still exposes additional vectors of attack, especially since the journalist is by design opening unknown files on the workstation.

 - Once a document has been decrypted on the SVS, a journalist is more or less on their own right now.
 Work on the submission and the collaboration with other journalists are "not our department".
 Yet, security failures are likely during this stage.
 It's difficult to address this fundamental issue with the current workflow, since the SVS is essentially a dead end as far as SecureDrop is concerned.